trentlarson/endorser-ch/README.md

 #### Automated tests

 Run the local automated tests and build sample data with this: `./test/test.sh`

+* This runs the tests twice:

+  * The first time, it doesn't do validation of the signed JWTs, so it's faster.
+This is good to validate basic logic.

+  * After a 10-second countdown, it runs the tests again with validation of every signature.
+It requires the INFURA_PROJECT_ID to be set in the .env file, which you can get with a free account at the infura.io site.

 * Note that this sometimes fails without reason and a rerun works, especially on "Load Claims Incrementally".
 (Network issue with infura.io?)